 Jan Seidler Ramirez, Ph.D.

 Dr. Jan Seidler Ramirez is the founding Chief Curator and Executive Vice President of Collections at the National September 11 Memorial and Museum in New York City.
 Previously, she served as Vice President and Museum Director at the New-York Historical Society, where she played a major role in developing that institution’s real-time History Responds initiative.
 In her career Ramirez has held curatorial, collections development and senior administrative posts at museums in Boston and New York, including the Boston Museum of Fine Arts, the Hudson River Museum and the Museum of the City of New York.
 She received her doctorate in American Studies from Boston University.

 Suzanne Roff, Ph.D

-Suzanne Roff, PhD, a New Yorker since the early 1990s, is a psychologist and Adjunct Assistant Professor at New York University, School of Professional Studies.
+Suzanne Roff, PhD is a licensed psychologist and Adjunct Assistant Professor at New York University, School of Professional Studies.
 In her former private practice, she provided services as a psychotherapist and later as an executive coach.
 Currently, she is writing a historical fiction novel.
 In addition to Suzanne’s interest in history, heritage, and genealogy, she serves as the Directress General of the Society of Daughters of Holland Dames and as a Trustee of the New Amsterdam History Center.

 Ina Lee Selden, Vice President